2025–26 Philippines Football League

-The 2025–26 Philippines Football League is the eighth season of the Philippines Football League (PFL), the professional football league of the Philippines.
-Eleven teams are participating this season, which began on August 30, 2025.
+The 2025–26 Philippines Football League was the eighth season of the Philippines Football League (PFL), the professional football league of the Philippines.
+Eleven teams participated this season, which began on August 30, 2025.

-Kaya–Iloilo are the defending champions, having clinched the previous season's title on the final match day.
+Kaya–Iloilo were the defending champions, having clinched the previous season's title on the final match day, but were mathematically ruled unable to retain their title for the fourth year running after Manila Digger's draw with Cebu on May 16.

+Manila Digger won their first title by two points on the final matchday, after drawing with second-placed One Taguig.
+The season saw the league's scoring and clean sheet records broken for the first time since the 2019 season, with Manila Digger's Ousman Gai scoring 32 goals and One Taguig's Miloš Čupić keeping 12 clean sheets.

 Teams

 The 2025–26 season have eleven teams participating.
 Last season's eighth- and ninth-placed teams, Loyola and the Philippine YNT, will not participate this season.
 In August, three teams from the 2024 season, namely DB Garelli United, Tuloy and Philippine Army, would rejoin the league.

 Davao Aguilas, who finished sixth in the previous season, relocated their club to Makati and renamed to Aguilas–UMak F.C., with the latter derived from the University of Makati Stadium, where the club had previously trained and held matches.
 After changing its name last season, Maharlika Taguig once again changed its name to simply Maharlika F.C.
 Mendiola 1991 relocated from Imus, Cavite to Valenzuela and renamed to Valenzuela PB–Mendiola due to sponsorship reasons.